How to Backup and Recover Files in Windows 10?

 Recovery Using Drive Creator

 Insert your USB and click next in the Recovery Drive window to create a drive to reinstall Windows.
-Use this drive when Windows will not load.
+Use this drive when Windows does not load.

 Recovery Using Advanced Startup Options